 The Sámi are historically known as Laplanders, but now this term is no longer used as it is viewed as somewhat derogatory.
 However the term Lapland for the area in northern scandinavia that the Sámi populate is still in use and can be traced back to old Swedish or Finnish language, meaning ‘wilderness in the north’.

 The only people in Sweden allowed to own reindeer, some 3,000 of the 17,000 Sámi in Sweden own herds which are their livelihood – others rely on fishing.
-The Sámi have herded reindeer in northern Scandinavia for thousands of years.
+The Sámi have herded reindeer in northern Scandinavia for hundreds of years.
 The reindeer are semi-domesticated and allowed to roam freely in the Lapland pastures.
 They supply the Sámi with meat, fur and leather – the latter being used in the creation of traditional items of clothing, tools and jewellery.

 To make up for unfortunate past suppression and in some ways discrimination, as well as cultural and environmental threats such as oil exploration, tourism and other commercial development, the authorities of Norway, Sweden and Finland now make an effort to build up Sámi cultural institutions and promote Sámi culture and language.